 - v0.55.2: Adds a

-.
-This resolves an issue where we expected an implicit dependency between the resources (formed by a resource reference) but there was none, resulting inconflicting conditional operation
+depends_onbetween the bucket object ownership and the policy inprivate-s3-bucket.
+This resolves an issue where we expected an implicit dependency between the resources (formed by a resource reference) but there was none, resulting inconflicting conditional operationerrors. - v0.55.3: Exposed ability to set

-for the assume role session created byaws-auth
+role-session-namefor the assume role session created byaws-auth. - v0.55.4: The

-) in addition to encrypting the access keys with PGP.
+iam-usersmodule can now store the access keys for an IAM user in AWS Secrets Manager (if you setstore_access_keys_in_secrets_mgrtotrue) in addition to encrypting the access keys with PGP.
 This is primarily useful for machine users, where you want the access keys stored somewhere multiple team members can access them (whereas with PGP, typically only one person has the private key).

 terraform-aws-ecs